 When you are finally ready to bring your succulents inside, you'll want to make sure the pot is ready.
-Remove any leaves or other debris from the pot.
+It's a good idea to wipe off the outside of the pot to remove any dirt, leaves or cobwebs that have become attached to the pot.

-Also look for any other little bugs running around your plants.
-I know at my house ants and roly poly bugs love to hang out in my pots.
-I’ve seen quite a few spiders lately too.
-Since I don’t want those inside, I try to make sure there aren’t any hiding in my plants.
+Also look for any other little bugs around your plants.
+I know at my house ants and potato bugs love to hang out in my pots.
+I see spiders frequently as well.

-If any of your succulents have died over the summer, now is a good time to fill in the holes.
-This arrangement stayed looking great over the summer, except for one monocarpic succulent that bloomed and then left a big hole.
+If any of your succulents have died over the summer, now is a great time to fill in the holes.
+The arrangement below stayed looking great over the summer, except for one monocarpic succulent.
+After it bloomed, it left a big hole.

 Winter Watering for Succulents

 Many succulents are dormant in the winter so they won't need as much water.
-Some are actively growing though and will need more attention.
-This is the best list I’ve found of winter vs summer dormant succulents (the list is about half way down the page).
+However, some are actively growing and will need more attention.

 Plenty of Sunlight

-One of the things that is most difficult about growing succulents indoors, especially over the winter, is giving them enough sunlight.
 You'll want to place your succulents near the brightest window in your home.
-Ideally the window will get bright, indirect sunlight all day.
+The ideal window will get bright, indirect sunlight all day.

 Since the winter days are shorter this is especially important.
-Succulents need at least 6 hours of sunlight each day to maintain their shape.
+Succulents need at least 8 hours of bright indirect sunlight each day to maintain their shape indoors.

-I’ve tried using grow lights which definitely helps.
-It can be a good way to supplement the natural sunlight, but you’ll need several lights to make much of a difference.
-Make sure you don't run the lights 24/7 as succulents do need darkness at night to complete their regular growth cycle.
+Make sure you don't run the lights 24/7 as succulents do need dark at night to complete their regular growth cycle.

-Often succulents will get tall and “leggy” or stretched out over the winter.
-This is from not enough sunlight.
-At the end of the winter you can cut off the top and propagate it!
+For succulents that do get stretched out or grow tall and leggy, at the end of the winter you can cut off the tops and propagate them!
 Then you'll have even more plants for the summer!

 Since most succulents aren't growing as quickly over the winter, this is best done in the spring.
 For more details on how to do this, you can check out my post on stretching succulents here.